-The Company's principal activity is to seek an acquisition in the energy and industrial sectors, with focus since September 2018 on the cannabis processing industry.
+The Company's principal activity is to seek an acquisition in the energy and industrial sectors, with a focus since September 2018 on the cannabis processing industry.
+A suitable acquisition target was identified and on 27th February 2019 the Company was suspended from trading pending completion of the acquisition.